Care Instructions

 Transportation and storage

 If your headdress has teeth, store in a manner that does not put the teeth under prolonged stress.
+The teeth are solid, however, prolonged stress in warm weather can cause shifting.
 The best way to store a headdress or mask is to have a weighed display foam head.
 If you do not have one, you can also use a weighed small/ narrow box under your headdress to prop it up in such a way that the teeth are not being placed under pressure.
 It’s also best not to store the animal in such a way where the ears are being pushed in an unnatural direction.
 When storing your head piece, be sure to store at room temperature for longevity.
-These pieces are resilient to the cold but heat will begin to cause problems if you are not careful.
+These pieces are resilient to the cold but heat will begin to cause problems if you are not careful, especially for the ears.